Modifying Dependency Metadata

 As a rule of thumb, you should contemplate if the rule you are writing also works out of context of your build.
 That is, does the rule still produce a correct and useful result if applied in any other build that uses the module(s) it affects?

-Fixing wrong dependency details
+Fixing incorrect dependency details

 @CacheableRule